NoahIPC/CropWaterDemand/readme.md

 In RiverWare create a new data object labeled FullDiversionReach_{BasinName} and add a series slot for each reach in the basin.
 Use the .DMI file created in step 4 to load the data into RiverWare.

 ## 6. Load the Adjustment Tables into RiverWare
-In RiverWare create a new data object labeled AdjustmentTable_{BasinName} and add two tables labeled DiversionWeight and WaterSupply.
-Copy the corresponding CSVs from the RiverWareInputs folder for the basin created in step 4.
+In RiverWare import the object previously created in Outputs/{BasinName}/RiverWareInputs/DivAdjPopulate.bak and rename this object to AdjustmentTable_{BasinName}.
+Finally, create a new table labels WaterSupply and paste in the WaterSupply.csv file.

 ## 7. Update the RiverWare rule set to include the new basin water supply
-Copy the included example ruleset labeled RiverWareRule.txt
+Copy the included example ruleset labeled RiverWareRule.txt and add it to the RiverWare model.
+Update the rule set to include the new basin water supply.